Mars-Shen/jSortable/README.md

    	alert(str);
 });
 ```
-There are just 2 medthod you can inovke right now.
+There are some medthods you can inovke right now.

 | Name  | Description |Arguments|
 | :------------ |:------------|:------------|